 Ritual Gin: Ritual is what I used in this recipe.
 For a fresh, clean taste, it’s made from spices and distilled essences like juniper, angelica root, and cucumber.
 It works well when using our basic formula.

-Ritual Tequila: Another great option for making non-alcoholic margaritas!
+Ritual Tequila: This is another great option for making non-alcoholic margaritas!
 If you have a favorite recipe, swap out tequila for this, and I promise it will be somewhat similar!

 Amass: Non-alcoholic spirit formulated with 14 natural botanicals for a complex flavor.
 It is also vegan and gluten-free, with 0% Alcohol and zero calories.
 It comes in many different varieties like Botanic Vodka and Dry Gin.

-Seedlip: Makes three versions of non-alcoholic spirits: garden, grove, and spice.
+Seedlip: Seedlip makes three versions of non-alcoholic spirits: garden, grove, and spice.

-Monday Zero Alcohol Gin: Another excellent option and has zero carbs, no sugar, and zero-calorie non-alcoholic spirit.
+Monday Zero Alcohol Gin: This is another excellent option and has zero carbs, no sugar, and zero calories.
 It’s made with juniper, natural botanicals, and citrus.

 Three Spirit: A company that creates plant-based alternative spirits that stimulate the mind, body, and palate.
 They worked with scientists, world-class bartenders, hedonists, herbalists, and artists to make these non-alcoholic spirits the best they can be.